Image

 DeHavilland Canada DHC-7 Dash 7

 In the 1970s DeHavilland Canada was looking to expand its product line.
 It had built a good reputation with Short Take-off and Landing (STOL) aircraft like the Buffalo and Twin Otter.
 It was logical to use this expertise in a new aircraft.
-The company saw a niche market for a fifty seat that could could operate from the same airports as the DHC-6.
+The company saw a niche market for a fifty seat aircraft that could operate from the same airports as the DHC-6.
 At the same time the aircraft needed to be quiet enough to be allowed to fly from city centre airports.
 As such DeHavilland Canada avoided direct competition with the Fokker F27, HS748 and Convairliners, which need longer runway and produced much more noise.

 The result was the Dash 7, a four engined turboprop aircraft.
-The configuration high mounted wings and a T-tail made it possible to use large diameter propellers, reducing the noise they make.
-The four engines blow over a significant part of the wing, increasing the performance at slow speeds and reducing the runeay length required.
+The configuration of high mounted wings and a T-tail made it possible to use large diameter propellers, reducing the noise they make.
+The four engines blow over a significant part of the wing, increasing the performance at slow speeds and reducing the runway length required.
 The long main landing gear legs retract forward in the inner engine nacelles.

 The large vertical stabiliser with a big dorsal fin provide the directional stability during low speeds.
 It is essentially the same as on the Dash 8.